EndPointCorp/end-point-blog/2013/11/04/jquery-contents-method.html.md

 </p>
 ```

-With standard CSS rules like visibility, display, and opacity, there's not an easy way to hide only the unhighlighted text without additional HTML modifications.
+With standard CSS rules like visibility, display, and opacity, there’s not an easy way to hide only the unhighlighted text without additional HTML modifications.
 So, I set out to wrap the unhighlighted text in additional HTML elements dynamically, to produce the following markup from our example:

 ```html
 <p><span class="unhighlighted">Here is some text. </span>